emilma314/emilma314.github.io/gravitational-waves-project/index.md

 # Gravitational Waves: Physics and Observation

 Emil Ma, Mentor: Norm Prokup.

+December, 2025.

 ## What Are Gravitational Waves?